The 2026 Six Meter International Radio Klub (SMIRK) Contest information is as follows:

-Exchange is Grid Square and SMIRK Number for operators who hold SMIRK membership.
-For non-SMIRK members, Grid Square only is required.
+Exchange: 4-digit Grid Square and SMIRK Number for operators who hold SMIRK membership.
+For non-SMIRK members only 4-digit Grid Square is required.

 Note: A fully completed Summary Sheet must accompany all logs!

-Both the Summary Sheet and Log Sheets are available on this site.
+Both the Summary Sheet and Log Sheets are available for download on this site.

 Logs should be sent to: